Code-Institute-Submissions/AIM-Website/README.md

 - Logged into my github profile page and clicked on my project's name,
 - Clicked on settings,
 - Scrolled down the page to GitHub Pages,
-- Under Source, selected master branch and My First Milestone Project - AIM Website is published!
+- Under Source, selected master branch and  <a href="https://jesshperez.github.io/AIM-Website/">My First Milestone Project -AIM Website is published!</a>.

 ## Credits